Supporting a Loved One with Dementia at Home

 "The focus is on wellness, educations and how to utilise their funding effectively and plan so they are in control."
 Michelle said.

-She noted carers who attended the program had often remark on how the program 'identified solutions to help me maximise my husband's quality of life' and 'reduced my guilt when asking for help, knowing how much I need it.'
+She noted carers who attended the program had often remarked on how the program 'identified solutions to help me maximise my husband's quality of life' and 'reduced my guilt when asking for help, knowing how much I need it.'

 Learn more about BrightRespite